-1. Review the materials you prepared (program application , My Mentoring Experiences , Personal Vision , Goals for Mentoring Partnership) so you can be ready to discuss each with your mentor.
-2. Meet with your mentor (at the training event or by phone or in person) at (time, date, location).
+1. Review the materials you prepared (program application , My Mentoring Experiences Personal Vision) so you can be ready to discuss each with your mentee. i , 2.
+Meet with your mentee (at the training event or by phone or in person) at (time, date, location).
 3. Using the First Meeting Tool , exchange personal information and why you're participating in the program.
 4. Take time to listen and start building rapport.
 Use Dialog Prompts .
-Find out some of your mentor's background, interests, and reasons for agreeing to be a mentor.
-5. Show your mentor your copies of My Mentoring Experiences , Personal Vision , tentative Goals for Mentoring Partnership .
+Find out some of yo mentee's background, interests, and reasons for agreeing to be a mentee. our 5.
+Review your mentee's copies of My Mentoring Experiences , Personal Vision , tentative Goals for Mentoring Partnership.
 Discuss these, and make modifications in goals if needed.
-6. Complete the Mentoring Agreement with your mentor.
-If requested, give a copy to the coordinator.
-7. Complete the rest of the First Meeting Tool.
-8. Schedule two or more future meetings with your mentor.
+Share what's appropriate from your mentoring experiences and personal vision 6.
+Complete the Mentoring Agreement with your mentee.
+If requested, give a copy to the coordinator. • 7.
+Complete the rest of the First Meeting Tool.
+8. Schedule two or more future meetings with your mentee.
 These can be in person or by phone.
 9. Clarify what you agree to do before the next meeting.
 10. Other tasks: (List and check off)